 Luxembourg has grown and developed as a research destination and is home to hundreds of early-career scientists, many supported by the FNR.
 An increasing number of young scientists are choosing internationally up and coming labs in Luxembourg.
 Many Luxembourgish scientists are also practicing their research across the world.
 We want to show the diverse range of important research going on in Luxembourg which young scientists are helping make happen.
 The research disciplines as diverse as the nationalities, we want to put faces and photos to the science.
 We want to tell stories, narrated by you!
-Nearly 100 Spotlight on Young Researchers featured have been published since the first edition in 2016.
-In 2022, we will also be catching up with some of the young researchers featured in the first editions to see what they have been up to.
+Over 100 Spotlight on Young Researchers featured have been published since the first edition in 2016.
+In 2022, we also started catching up with some of the young researchers featured in the first editions to see what they have been up to.

 We will use what you send us to write a story, which will be published on fnr.lu (and newsletter FNR Info) in a feature-format and promoted on the FNR’s social media channels (Facebook, Twitter, LinkedIn, Instagram) in varying formats.
 Part of the stories may also be featured on the Research Luxembourg website (researchluxembourg.lu).

 Photos and imagery are essential to telling this story.
 Please include good quality photos in your submission, such as:

 - Photos of your work environment

 - Photos of your work (microscopic images, things you are researching, abstract images – take a look at the FNR Science Image Competition for inspiration)